Theo Vazakas (ARTéfacts)Life together

 Interviews 03.11.2021

-For the feature on the Athens music scene, percussionist Theo Vazakas, a founding member of Artefacts, talks to director Louizos Aslanidis, saxophonist Guido de Flaviis, clarinetist Spyros Tzekos and percussionist Costas Seremetis about life in the group, the ensemble's major and upcoming projects, and the evolution of the scene since its inception.
+For our feature on the Athens music scene, percussionist Theo Vazakas, founding member of ARTéfacts, talks to director Louizos Aslanidis, saxophonist Guido de Flaviis, clarinetist Spyros Tzekos and percussionist Costas Seremetis about band life, the ensemble's major and upcoming projects, and the evolution of the scene since its beginnings.

 Tristan Bera: How did you become a percussionist?
-Can you tell me more about your training years?
+Can you tell me more about your formative years?

-Theo Vazakas: When I was a child I wanted to play drums, like most percussionists.
-My parents enrolled me in a music school where we did percussion, not drums, they didn't know the difference.
-At the Municipal Odeion of Zografou there were two teachers: Konstantinos Vorissis, who taught all the skin instruments (snare drum, timpani), and Konstantinos Theodorakos, a pianist by training, with whom Vorissis had practised percussion.
-Theodorakos taught the percussion keyboard very well, so the speciality was given to him.
-It was the first class in Athens, and I think in Greece, where the discipline of percussion was divided between different teachers.
-It was quite common abroad: one teacher teaches the keyboard, another the snare drum, or the timpani, at least in Strasbourg where I studied.
-Theodorakos' and Vorissis' teachings were full of humour, and this is one of the reasons that made me spend more time at the music conservatory.
-It gave me the desire to pursue music.
+Theo Vazakas: When I was a child, I wanted to play drums, like most percussionists.
+My parents enrolled me in a music school where we played percussion, not drums, because they didn't know the difference.
+At the Municipal Odeion in Zografou, there were two teachers: Konstantinos Vorissis, who taught all the skin instruments (snare drum, timpani), and Konstantinos Theodorakos, a pianist by training, with whom Vorissis had practiced percussion.
+Theodorakos taught keyboard percussion very well, so the specialty was assigned to him.
+It was the first class in Athens, and I believe in Greece, where the discipline of percussion was divided between different teachers.
+This was quite common abroad: one teacher taught the keyboard, another the snare drum, or the timpani, at least in Strasbourg where I studied.
+The teachings of Theodorakos and Vorissis were full of humor, and that's one of the reasons why I spent more time at the music conservatory.
+It gave me the desire to devote myself to music.

-You finished your studies in Athens in 2003.
-How would you describe the situation of the contemporary music scene at that time?
+You completed your studies in Athens in 2003.
+How would you describe the state of the contemporary music scene at the time?
 What were the musical references?
-What were the places to listen to it, the general atmosphere or the reception by the audience?
+What were the places to listen to it, the general atmosphere or the reception by the public?

-There wasn't really a stage.
-The Megaron is, in my memory, the only venue that programmed contemporary music.
+There wasn't really a scene.
+In my memory, the Megaron was the only venue that programmed contemporary music.
 And rather rarely.
-The Athens Festival, at the Odeon of Herod Atticus, programmed very well-known artists, such as the Ensemble Intercontemporain, but the choice of pieces played was not very advanced.
+The Athens Festival, at the Odeon of Herod Atticus, programmed well-known artists such as the Ensemble Intercontemporain, but the choice of pieces played was not very advanced.
 It was Messiaen, for example.
 The Ορχήστρα Των Χρωμάτων (Orchestre de Couleurs) sometimes did contemporary, for example, paying homage to Xenakis.
 This orchestra, founded by Manos Hadjidakis, no longer exists.
-But you could sense that the musicians were not really amused by it, they were actually bored by the contemporary.
-The National Association of Greek Composers, founded by Theodoros Antoniou, was the only association, the only ensemble, doing contemporary chamber music in Athens at that time.
-But it was neither really an ensemble nor a team.
-Antoniou recruited musicians on the side.
-As for the audience, it was very small, about forty people, always the same people you would see at each concert.
+Even so, we sensed that the musicians weren't having much fun with it; contemporary music actually bored them.
+The National Association of Greek Composers, founded by Theodoros Antoniou, was the only association, the only ensemble, doing contemporary chamber music in Athens at the time.
+But it was neither really an ensemble, nor a team.
+Antoniou recruited musicians as he went along.
+As for the audience, it was very small, around forty people, always the same people you'd see at every concert.

-In 2003, you arrived in Strasbourg.
-What difference do you feel when you discover this new scene for you?
+In 2003, you moved to Strasbourg.
+What difference did you feel on discovering this new scene for you?

 You could say that France is the Mecca of contemporary music!
-At least, I had this impression when I arrived in Strasbourg at the time of the Musica festival, one of the biggest French contemporary music festivals.
+In any case, I had this impression when I arrived in Strasbourg at the time of the Musica festival, one of the biggest contemporary music festivals in France.
 It was striking.
-Ten days of continuous contemporary music in such a small city, compared to Athens!
-But the mentality of the audience was about the same.
-Even though we are in France, even though there is a bigger audience in Strasbourg for contemporary music than there is in Athens, the reception is the same.
+Ten days of non-stop contemporary music in such a small town, compared to Athens!
+But the mentality of the audience was much the same.
+Even though we're in France, even though there's a bigger audience for contemporary music in Strasbourg than there is in Athens, the reception is the same.

-What does that mean?
+What do you mean by that?
 How would you define this mentality?

 Very few festival-goers are really passionate about sound.
-Most come to have a good time but don't necessarily know a good set, a good piece, or something really new.
-And there are the adventurous [NDA: a neologism coined by Theo combining the wordsadventurer and curious] who really go out to discover something they don't know at all.
+Most come to have a good time, but don't necessarily know a good set, a good piece, or something really new.
+And then there are the adventurous [NDA: a neologism coined by Theo combining the wordsadventurous and curious] who really go off to discover something they don't know at all.
 Of course, there are also those who come just to show off.
 I identify the same categories in France as in Athens.
-The difference is perhaps that here, there are fewer connoisseurs who come to the concerts.
-In France, those for whom it is a profession and a passion, that is to say musicology students, composition students or instrumentalists, go en masse.
+Perhaps the difference is that here, there are fewer connoisseurs who come to the concerts.
+In France, those for whom it's a profession and a passion - musicology students, composition students or instrumentalists - flock to the concerts.

-In 2000, apart from the Megaron, the Odeon of Herod Atticus, the Orchestra of Colours, were there more alternative places where amateurs organised themselves, less institutional places?
-I'm thinking of ABOUT for example or similar places...
+In 2000, apart from the Megaron, the Herod Atticus Odeon and the Orchestre de Couleurs, were there any more alternative, less institutional venues where amateurs organized themselves?
+I'm thinking of ABOUT, for example, or similar venues...

-So the formation of ARTfacts is really a written, planned proposal...
-It's not an organic grouping at all?
+So the formation of ARTéfacts was really a written, planned proposal...
+It wasn't an organic grouping at all?

 No, it was very planned.